Boptone/boptone.github.io/README.md

-# 🎵 Boptone AI - Own Your Tone
+# Boptone - Own Your Tone

 **Your personal AI manager who learns your style, knows your goals, and helps you navigate every decision in your music career.**